zuernerd/zuernerd.github.io/_posts/2025-07-30-fault-simulator.markdown

 }
 ```

 In this example, `DECISION_DATA` is evaluated.
-If the condition is met, a success message is printed and `__SET_SIM_SUCCESS();` is called—this marks the simulation as successful.
+If the condition is met, a success message is printed and `__SET_SIM_SUCCESS();` is called.
+This marks the simulation as successful.
 Otherwise, the program follows a failure path and calls `__SET_SIM_FAILED();`, indicating an expected failure.
 Under normal conditions, only the failure marker should be triggered.
-If a fault is injected that alters the control flow—e.g., by corrupting the conditional branch—then the success path may be erroneously taken.
+If a fault is injected that alters the control flow e.g., by corrupting the conditional branch, then the success path may be erroneously taken.
 This makes it an ideal case for testing whether such a fault could be exploited.

 We start a single glitch attack with analysis using the following command: